 Touting the benefits

 In addition to the “Quiet Zone,” the child-free area will also come with softer lighting and is sectioned off from other areas of the plane by bulkheads and restroom facilities.
-Ronn Torossian says these very specific improvements obviously come directly from customer comments on the quality of service.
-Clearly the airline is making a concerted effort to address customer value and product quality.
+David Milberg, an entrepreneur “..says these very specific improvements obviously come directly from customer comments on the quality of service.
+Clearly the airline is making a concerted effort to address customer value and product quality.”

 Air Asia’s public relations releases admit that the separated area will be far from silent.
 But, their consumer PR insists that the areas will be “quieter.”
-Ronn Torossian says that, most people understand certain realities.
+Milberg says that most people understand certain realities.
 They know that air travel will not be completely free of noisy people – young or old – but this step shows they are trying to meet the needs of their customers.
-Top PR agency 5WPR and Ronn Torossian says targeted effort such as this can create exceptional public relations points.
+Targeted effort such as this can create exceptional public relations points.

 Explaining the value